Peptostreptococcus stomatis: Biology and ecology

 P. stomatis cells are gram-positive and cocci in shape.
 They are catalase-negative as they do not have the enzyme catalase, which protects catalase-positive bacteria from hydrogen peroxide by converting it into hydrogen and oxygen.
 P. stomatis cells are 0.8 × 0.8 – 0.9 μm, and are arranged in pairs and short chains.
 P. stomatis colonies are circular and 0.8 – 1.8 mm in diameter.
-P. stomatis cells are anaerobic and spore forming.
+P. stomatis cells are anaerobic and non-spore forming.
 They are normally found in the oral cavity as part of the oral microbiome, although this bacterium has been found alive in mouse stools, which shows that it can also survive the harsh conditions within the gastrointestinal tract.

 P. stomatis produces acetic, butyric, isobutyric, isovaleric and isocaproic acids from fermentation.
 It is weakly saccharolytic, and can weakly ferment fructose, glucose and maltose.
 It grows moderately in broth media, and growth can be improved by adding fermentable carbohydrates.